okx/okexchain-docs/okc-solutions/okc-liquid-staking/liquid-staking.md

-# Tutorial On Liquid Staking OKT
+# Tutorial on Liquid Staking OKT

 **OKC's Liquid Staking protocol of OKT is now live!**